Tesfalem1983/Final-Project-LHL/README.md

 ## Business Implications
 - In the past, the bank's telemarketing campaign achieved a subscription rate of approximately **1 out of 12 clients (roughly 11.62%)**.
 Now, with an **89%** predictive accuracy, we can strategically target potential customers likely to subscribe, leading to an anticipated subscription rate of about **9 out of 10 clients (around 89%)**.
 This transformation is expected to yield several positive outcomes for the business, including increased return on investment, minimized opportunity costs, optimized resource allocation, boosted employee morale, and an enhanced customer image and brand perception.

+- This project exemplifies the power of data-driven decision-making and predictive modeling in transforming not only our marketing strategy but the entire trajectory of our business.
+Thank you for you taking the time to see the presentation.

+## Challenges
+- The normalization of the data presented a challenge due to the presence of zero and negative values, which hold crucial significance in this context and cannot be substituted with the mean or omitted.
+This necessitated the exploration of an advanced transformation technique, which exceeded the scope of our curriculum.
+Eventually, I uncovered the "Yeo-Johnson" transformation method, specifically designed to normalize datasets containing zero and negative values.

+- There was a constraint in pursuing an extensive number of iterations for hyperparameter tuning due to computational limitations.

+## Future Plans:

+- Investigate supplementary attributes that exert an influence on our predictions and incorporate them into our dataset.
+- Contemplate the potential deployment of the model.